 How long does the space planning process take?

-Timeline varies by project scope.
+The timeline varies by project scope.
 Planning a single room might take a weekend, with implementation over the following week.
 Whole-home planning could take several weeks.
 Remember that thoughtful planning upfront saves significant time and money later by preventing mistakes and reducing the need for do-overs.